Christien-Soosaipillai/Data-Structures/README.md

 ## Asymptotic Notations

-### Big-O Notation
+### Big-O(Oh) Notation
 > &nbsp;&nbsp;&nbsp;&nbsp;Big-O notation represent the upper bound running time complexity of an algorithm.
 It specifically describes the worst case scenario for time complexity and memory consumption.
-The mathematical desciprtion is as follows
+The mathematical desciprtion is as follows:
 ```
 Mathematical Description:
 let n = number of steps and c = some constant value